peter-leonov/introscope/README.md

 // @introscope-config "enable": true, "ignore": ["Error"]
 ```

-gets transpiled to code like this:
+gets transpiled on the fly to a module like this:

 ```js
 // api.js